 Takeaway

-Planting onions in your garden is a rewarding venture.
-Whether you will start with seeds or sets, various factors will help determine the length of growth.
-Additionally, you will need cool storage and dry conditions to properly enjoy your harvest.
+Planting onions in your garden can be a rewarding venture.
+Whether you start with seeds or sets, various factors will determine how well your harvest turns out.

 Add comment